bluesky/tiled/docs/source/tutorials/search.md

 ## Search Using the Python Client

-Now, in a Python interpreter, connect, with the Python client.
+Now, in a Python interpreter, connect with the Python client.

 ```python
 from tiled.client.catalog import Catalog